Embrace the future

 More and more companies worldwide are offering their employees the opportunity to work remotely part-time or full-time.
 One of the reasons for this is that talents needed for a project, especially in the tech industry, are hard to find.

 Upwork’s annual ”Future Workforce Report” shows the necessity of offering remote work.
 63% are already following the trend and are taking advantage of the benefits that remote workers bring.
 However, the study also found that 57% of the companies surveyed don’t have the necessary policies for it.
 Policies around remote work are important for everyone involved to know the procedures, avoid confusion and ensure smooth processes.

 If you’re asking yourself why you should take this trend seriously, even though the concept of a 9-5 office job has been working perfectly for decades, we’ll be happy to answer that for you.
-As experts in the field of remote work we live this philosophy and firmly believe that the future of work can not be found in a regular office set-up.
+As experts in the field of remote work, we firmly believe that the future of work cannot be found in a regular office set-up.

 Remote Work increases productivity

 A study by Stanford professor Nicholas Bloom recently published most interesting data on home office and working remotely.
 For more than 2 years, employees of Ctrip - China’s largest travel agency with 16,000 employees - have participated in this study and the results are astounding.
 A huge increase in productivity was measured, partly due to the fact that no one was late for work or had to leave early to be home on time for other appointments.
 In addition, 50% of the employees felt much healthier during this time.
 Fewer breaks were taken, fewer sick days were reported, even fewer vacation days were requested.
 As a small bonus, Ctrip also saved $2,000 in office rent.

 Find out more about the study in this TedX Talk by Nicholas Bloom: